Enabling Large-Scale Condensed-Phase Hybrid Density Functional Theory Based $Ab$ $Initio$ Molecular Dynamics I: Theory, Algorithm, and Performance: Introduction

 Evaluation of $v_{ji}(\bm{r})$ is therefore of central importance in EXX calculations.
 For periodic systems, this quantity is usually computed through the convolution theorem (shown here at the $\Gamma$-point only),

 in which $\rho_{ji}(\bm{G})$ and $v_{ji}(\bm{G})$ are the Fourier coefficients of $\rho_{ji}(\bm{r})$ and $v_{ji}(\bm{r})$, respectively.
+We note in passing that the divergence of $v_{ji}(\bm{G})$ when $\bm{G}=\bm 0$ needs to be treated with care when evaluating $\exx$ using reciprocal-space methods.
+In the real-space algorithm described herein, we sidestep this divergence as $v_{ji}(\bm{G}=\bm 0)$ is implicitly determined by the boundary conditions imposed during the solution of Poisson's equation (\ie $v_{ji}(r \rightarrow \infty) = 0$).
 The computational scaling associated with both the forward (\texttt{fwdFFT}) and inverse (\texttt{invFFT}) fast Fourier transforms is $\mathcal{O}(N_{\rm FFT} \log N_{\rm FFT})$, where $N_{\rm FFT}$ is the size of the reciprocal space (planewave) grid, which grows linearly with system size.
 Since the evaluation of $E_{\rm xx}$ in Eq.~\eqref{eq:exxGen} requires a sum over the contributions from all $N_o(N_o+1)/2$ unique pairs of occupied orbitals, the overall computational scaling becomes $\mathcal{O}(N_o^{2} N_{\rm FFT} \log N_{\rm FFT})$.
 Neglecting the logarithmic dependence, the resulting cubic-scaling cost makes this reciprocal-space EXX algorithm quite computationally demanding and limits routine performance of hybrid DFT based AIMD simulations on large-scale condensed-phase systems.
 Hence, most condensed-phase calculations with hybrid DFT still remain limited to predicting energetic and structural properties in the absence of thermal effects.